All Videos

 Skill Development Videos

-In this filmmaking workshop lead by producer, script writer, videographer, and editor Dr. Ryan Vachon (Provare Media) attendees learned about crafting project mission statements, storyboards, camera and audio gear, and basic editing techniques.
+In this filmmaking workshop, Dr. Ryan Vachon taught attendees how to develop mission statements, create storyboards, use camera and audio equipment, and apply basic editing techniques.

 Skill Development Videos